QED1224/Toontown-Resources/Guide.md

 ## What was the impact of using multiple Lure gags? <a name="lure-1"></a>

-When two or more Lure gags were picked, the result of the weakest was calculated first using the highest possible value for `trackExp`.
+When two or more Lure gags were picked, the result of the weakest was calculated first using the highest possible value for `trackExp` according to the details outlined in [its section](#trackExp).
 From here, there were two options for all subsequent Lure gags:

 1. If the current Lure gag was single-cog and the previous hit or the current Lure gag was multi-cog, the previous Lure's result was applied to the current.